 “Orchids don’t make good houseplants; don’t buy an Orchid”.
 That was Grandma’s advice.
 And since I considered Grandma a gardening expert, I believed her.
 Yet, I couldn’t resist those tall exotic blooms and one day found myself leaving the grocery store with a beautiful white Orchid in hand.
 “Oh well I thought, I don’t know how to take care of orchids, but I’ll enjoy it while it lasts”

 Well, Grandma was wrong!
 That Orchid flourished.
 It bloomed and bloomed and bloomed again!
-I even repotted it and it bloomed again!
-I bet you can have this success too!
+I even repotted it and that orchid rebloomed again!
+You can have this success too!

 Which orchid should you buy?